qmk/qmk_firmware/docs/translating.md

   '/zh-cn/': '没有结果!',
   ```

-  And make sure to add the language folder in the `fallbackLanguages` list, so it will properly fall back to English:
+  And make sure to add the language folder in the `fallbackLanguages` list, so it will properly fall back to English instead of 404ing:

   ```js
   fallbackLanguages: [